Elementary School Programs

 School Program Fees

-Minimum cost of $30.00 for self-guided and virtual programs with less than 10 children.
+Minimum cost of $60.00 for virtual programs with less than 20 children.
+Minimum cost of $30.00 for self-guided programs with less than 10 children.

 Note that we only run one class field trip at a time (maximum 30 students).
-For schools wanting to bring more than one class, please consider our self-guided programs.
+For schools wanting to bring more than one class, please consider a morning and afternoon time slot or our self-guided programs.

 Cancellation Policy